matt-byrne/devops-challenge-dotnet/README.md

 Read me provides a over view of what this project is about.

+What is this repository for?
+This repository is used to build a containerized dotnet web application that connects to SQL database via Api call to provide business insights.

 1) Directory structure as follows:
- Src - Holds the source codes for the project pipleline - Holds build deployment templates tests - Is the target for test case ran agains the code.
+ Src - Holds the source codes for the project pipleline - Holds build deployment templates tests - Is the target for test case ran agains the code. scripts - Contains the migration script.

 2) Pipeline - Takes care of the restore/build process of the codes, code checks, test cases processes and publishes as Azure container image.
  It uses dotnet build to build the project, unit testing is done, a report is published.